Cloud sandbox

 Ready to try thane?

 Free for personal use.
-Kernel-level sandboxing, split panes, embedded browser, and a 41-method API — all on your machine.
+OS-level sandboxing, split panes, embedded browser, and real-time audit trail — all on your machine.